Inside the Meter

 Poynter died in 1978, and his plan went into place.
 The school -- now called the Poynter Institute -- owns the newspaper.
-The Poynter Institute offers seminars and classes to working journalists, educators and students, and its Web site Poynter Online is a clearinghouse for information and news about journalism.
+The Poynter Institute offers seminars and classes to working journalists, educators and students, and its website, Poynter.org, is a clearinghouse for information and news about journalism.

 Control of the newspaper and its operations, however, lies with a single executive.
-Upon retirement, that editor picks a successor.
-Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current CEO, Paul Tash.
+Upon retirement, that leader picks a successor.
+Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current chairman and CEO, Paul Tash.

 We know of no other news organization in the country that runs like this.

-Since 2010, we have partnered with other news organizations that operate PolitiFact sites in the states.
-Most of these partners are newspapers such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of the Cox chain) and the Cleveland Plain Dealer, the Star-Ledger of Newark and the Oregonian (all part of the Advance chain); and the Milwaukee Journal Sentinel (part of Gannett Co.
+Since 2010, the Times has partnered with other news organizations to operate PolitiFact sites in the states.
+Most of these partners are newspapers such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of the Cox chain); the Oregonian (part of the Advance chain); and the Milwaukee Journal Sentinel (part of Gannett Co.
 Inc.).
 We also partner with Scripps television stations based in Arizona, Colorado, Nevada and Ohio; with Capital Public Radio based in Sacramento, Calif., and with Billy Penn, a Philadelphia-based mobile-first news website.

 In previous years, we’ve accepted underwriting for our PolitiFact Florida project from the Knight Foundation, Craigslist Charitable Fund, and the Collins Center for Public Policy.